skamireddi/immunichain/Lab/CloudComposerLab.rst

 **What did you just accomplish?**

-You created various identities for the participants you have created in Composer You tried to create additional participants from those identities You learned why you couldn’t do that
+You created various identities for the participants you have created in Composer.
+Then you created additional participants from those identities.
+For a good reason, you learned why you couldn’t do that.